vbookshelf/myOfflineAi-PrivacyFirst/README.md

 System Requirements

-The app has the following models that you can select:
-- gemma3:270m - Text only, 32K context, 292MB
-- gemma3:4b - Text and Images, 128k context, 3.3GB
-- gemma3:12b - Text and Images, 128k context, 8.1GB (Recommended)
-- qwen3:4b - Text only, Thinking, 256k context, 2.5GB

-Other Ollama models can be easily added.

-The amount of RAM that your machine has needs to exceed the sizes shown above.
+The amount of RAM that your machine has needs to exceed the size of the model you want to download.
 For example, if your computer has 8GB of RAM then you should select the gemma3:4b because its size is 3.3GB.
 On an M series Mac with 16GB RAM, models with a size of approx. 10 GB tend to run well.

-The models run on the CPU.
 The speed at which the models run will depend on how fast your computer is.

 ```
 1. Download and install the Ollama desktop application